Shippable/docs/sources/platform/visibility/job/console.md

 This shows the exact output from the `stdout` & `stderr` of the runtime where the job executed

+**Trace**
 <img src="/images/platform/visibility/job-console-trace.jpg" alt="Console output and trace, properties, run, and pause buttons for a job" style="vertical-align: middle;display: block;margin-left: auto;margin-right: auto;"/>

-This should a treeview of all the dependencies `IN`s and their version information that were used when this particular run of the job executed
+This shows a treeview of all the dependencies `IN`s and their version information that were used when this particular run of the job executed

+**Version/State**
 <img src="/images/platform/visibility/job-console-version.jpg" alt="Console output and trace, properties, run, and pause buttons for a job" style="vertical-align: middle;display: block;margin-left: auto;margin-right: auto;"/>

 This is the immutable state information that was created when this job executed